Psycho (2008 film): Music

 The film has six songs and an instrumental theme composed by Raghu Dixit.
 The album was released on January 5, 2009.

 The music was critically praised and described as "a sensation in the Kannada film music industry".
 Rediff wrote, "What makes Psycho click with the audience is its unbelievable music.
 There is magic in Raghu's songs and also in the background score.
 The songs that rocked before the film's release are wonderfully picturised".
 IANS wrote, "Raghu Dixit has composed some unbelievable tunes in the film.
 Raghu has really brought out some freshness through his fusion music".
-Oneindia wrote, "One of the highlights is the music.
-The songs are good".
-Indiaglitz wrote, "The compositions are too good, sung in low, middle and high pitch.
-Psycho is a perfect mix of good film music.
-In the debut film music and singing Raghu Dixit has created a sensation".

 The music was also well received by the audiences.